Introduction:

 You're hated?

-Wow, that's awesome!
+Wow, that's awesome.

 Well, let's look at what our Lord says.

-"Blessed are those who are persecuted for righteousness's sake, for theirs is the kingdom
+Blessed are those who are persecuted for righteousness sake, for theirs is the kingdom of heaven.

-So the first question we have to ask is, "Who are we congratulating here?
+So the first question we have to ask is, who are we congratulating here?

-Who are the persecuted?"
+Who are the persecuted?

-Well the Greek word persecuted means pursue.
+Well, the Greek word persecuted means pursue.

 The word we would use in our day is harass.

-You're like, "Well, persecuted like how?"
+You're like, well, persecuted like how?

-Look at verse 11.
+Well, Jesus tells us, look at verse 11.

-"Blessed are you when others revile you and persecute you and utter all kinds of evil
+"Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account."
+So you see this persecution, there's two sides of the coin here.

 There's reviling.